 You're head over heels in love, you just had the most perfect proposal, there's just one thing... you hate the engagement ring your partner chose for you.

-Choosing an engagement ring is tough, and it’s very common for the choice not to be exactly to the bride-to-be’s liking: but if you don’t like your engagement ring, you don’t necessarily have to exchange it for another – or put up with a ring that you’re not in love with.
+Buying an engagement ring is tough and it’s very common for the choice not to be exactly to the bride-to-be’s liking.
+But if you really don’t like your engagement ring, there are options: you don’t necessarily have to exchange it for another, or put up with a ring that you’re not in love with.

 We asked three of the UK’s top jewellers what to do if you hate your engagement ring.

 READ MORE: The 8 Most Popular Ways To Propose Revealed!

 Lee Buxton at COO Jewellers in London’s Hatton Garden says:

 “Brides tend not to like their engagement ring for three main reasons: the width and profile of the band isn’t right, the diamond or other precious stone is low set, or the whole ring is not what they imagined.
 Thankfully, many things can be done about these problems."

 Option One: Change The Mount

 "If you don’t like the width and profile of your band, you could set your stone into a new ring mount: budget-wise, this isn’t too much of a hit as the main cost is usually the diamond or stone.